digao-dalpiaz/DzHTMLText/README.md

   Offset margins are memorized if a new offset tag is specifyed without same parameter name

 * {COLOR_VALUE} - clColor(VCL)|Color(FMX)|$123456|$12345678|#123456|#12345678
+* When FMX, all sizes (TPixels) use the "." notation as a decimal separator
 ```

 > The tags notation is case-insensitive, so you can use `<B>Text</B>` or `<b>Text</b>`.